 A recent analysis of U.S. crash data by the journal BMJ Open Access shows wheelchair users are 36 percent more likely to die in crashes with cars compared to pedestrians not bound to wheelchairs.
-The study, conducted by experts at Georgetown University in Washington D.C., began by reviewing data from the National Highway Traffic Safety Administration’s Fatality Analysis Reporting System (FARS) and news stories related to car crashes.
+The study, conducted by experts at Georgetown University in Washington D.C., began by reviewing data from the National Highway Traffic Safety Administration’s Fatality Analysis Reporting System (FARS) and news stories related to pedestrian wheelchair accidents and other car crashes.

 While the data doesn’t necessarily show why wheelchair users are more likely to die than other pedestrians, experts speculate the following are causes that may increase the likelihood of a fatal accident:

 - Drivers are less likely to see wheelchair users, delaying reaction time

 - Wheelchair users are closer to the ground and are hit squarely, which can cause more serious injuries

 - Wheelchair users sometimes have preexisting medical conditions that make them more susceptible to fatal injuries

 - Wheelchair users do not maneuver or react the same as other pedestrians do in the face of an oncoming collision